Three bodies doctrine: The three bodies

-Karana sarira – causal body
+Karana sharira - causal body

-Karana sarira or the causal body is merely the cause or seed of the subtle body and the gross body.
+Karana sharira (Kāraṇa śarīra) or the causal body is merely the cause or seed of the subtle body and the gross body.
 It has no other function than being the seed of the subtle and the gross body.
 It is nirvikalpa rupam, "undifferentiated form".
 It originates with avidya, "ignorance" or "nescience" of the real identity of the atman, instead giving birth to the notion of jiva.

 Swami Sivananda characterizes the causal body as "The beginningless ignorance that is indescribable".
 Siddharameshwar Maharaj, the guru of Nisargadatta Maharaj, also describes the causal body as characterized by "emptiness", "ignorance", and "darkness".
 In the search for the "I am", this is a state where there is nothing to hold on to anymore.

 Ramanuja concludes that it is at this stage that consummation of the atman with the Paramatman is reached and the search for the highest Purusa, i.e., of Ishvara, ends.

 According to other philosophical schools, the causal body is not the atman, because it also has a beginning and an end and is subject to modification.
 Shankara, not seeking a personal god, goes beyond Anandamaya Kosha in search of the transcendent Brahman.

 The Indian tradition identifies it with the Anandamaya kosha, and the deep sleep state, where buddhi becomes dormant and all concepts of time fail, although there are differences between these three descriptions.

 The causal body is considered as the most complex of the three bodies.
 It contains the impressions of experience, which results from past experience.

-Sukshma sarira – subtle body
+Sukshma sharira - subtle body

-Sukshma sarira or the subtle body is the body of the mind and the vital energies, which keep the physical body alive.
+Sukshma sharira (IAST) or the subtle body is the body of the mind and the vital energies, which keep the physical body alive.
 Together with the causal body it is the transmigrating soul or jiva, separating from the gross body upon death.

 The subtle body is composed of the five subtle elements, the elements before they have undergone panchikarana, and contains: